postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-https-traffic.md

     ![download OpenSSL installer](https://assets.postman.com/postman-docs/windows-oppssl-environment-variables-bin.jpg)

 1. Select **OK** to add the folder directory.
 Then select **OK** to confirm changes and close the remaining windows.
-1. Open the Windows command prompt.
+1. Open the Windows command line.
 To do this, open the **Start** menu, search for **cmd**, and select **Open**.
 On the command line, enter the command `openssl version` to confirm that installation was successful.
 You will see output similar to the following:

     ``OpenSSL 1.1.1l  24 Aug 2021``